osiris-indoor/osiris/README.md

   ```
   The first time you use the previous command the identificator will be created for the new map.
 Use again the same command to   update the map: the map will be rewriten with the same identifier.

-2. Now, we need to set up the security. **Note that we are working to make this procedure easier (in the following days we will provide a tool to create users)**
+2. Now, we need to set up the security.

     2.1.
 First we need to generate the string to use in the mongo collection as an encrypted password